SteveSayantan/DevOps-Bootcamp/docker-basics/docker-commands.md

 1. `docker pull image_name:tag` : pulls the image with the specified tag from docker hub, e.g. `docker pull ubuntu:16.04`.
 The default value of tag is *latest* .

-1. `docker run -it image_name:tag` : runs the new container created from the image with an interactive terminal attached to it, thereby stopping the container from exiting immediately after creation/start.
+1. `docker run -it image_name:tag` : runs the new container created from the image.

+    - `-t` flag attaches a pseudo-TTY to the container, connecting the terminal to the I/O streams of the container.
+    - `-i` opens the **STDIN** of the container to let us send input to it

+    Thereby stopping the container from exiting immediately after creation/start.
     - We can optionally specify the tag as `docker run -it ubuntu:16.04` .
 The default value of tag is *latest* .

 1. `docker container exec -it container_id bash` : executes the command *bash* in a running container having id *container_id*. `-it` flag attaches an interactive terminal to it.
 This command fails if the container isn't running.